cbare/cbare.github.io/_posts/2024-12-10-llm-agents-mooc.md

 - 3 lab assignments
 - [LLM Agents Hackathon][5]

-There's some similarity and cross-over with the [LLM fine-tuning lectures led by Hamel Husain][1] with the LLM Agents class being more weighted towards academics and research papers.
+There's some similarity and crossover with the [LLM fine-tuning lectures led by Hamel Husain][1].
+That series was focused on practitioners, while the Berkeley offering is more weighted towards academics and research papers.

 ## Lecture Highlights